OUR CURRENT MEMBERS

 Our holistic approach to the study of early childhood, mirrors the support we offer our students.
 You will study a range of different subjects throughout the programme such as; child development theory, children’s health and wellbeing, safeguarding, early years education, play, research methods, effective leadership in the early years, working with children and families, amongst other subjects.
 The work placement element of this programme will provide you with valuable opportunities to develop your own skills in early years practice and contextualise the theories that you are learning in class.
 Work experience also increases your employability and helps you to make useful links within the early years sector.

-The BA (Hons) Childhood Studies is for you if you are passionate about working with children and their families and accord importance to children’s social and emotional development and mental health.
-Your degree will take a holistic approach, focusing on children’s education, care and development from conception to 8 years and drawing on the disciplines of psychology, health, education, social policy and internationalisation perspectives to develop you as a reflective graduate ready to work in multi‐professional contexts.
-There is preparation for practice in Year 1 and placements in Years 2 and 3 in Early Years settings and Reception classes in Primary Schools.
-These offer you the opportunity to relate theory to practice in a meaningful way.
+The BA (Hons) Education Studies and Early Childhood Professional Route is for you if you are passionate about working with children and their families and accord importance to children’s educational, social, emotional development and mental health.
+Your degree will take a holistic approach, focusing on children’s education, care and development from conception to 8 years drawing on a range of disciplines including education, social policy, psychology, health, and philosophy to develop you as a reflective graduate ready to work in multi‐professional contexts.
+A key feature of the programme is its emphasis on equipping you for high quality practice.
+Our professional route offers you the opportunity to attain the Early Childhood Graduate Practitioner Competencies Qualification at Level 6 alongside your degree.
+This route enables you to:

 The BA (Hons) Early Childhood Studies will develop your understanding of a young person’s most formative years.
 The linking of theory and practice is integral throughout the degree, and you will undertake placements to gain work-based experiences with babies and young children.
 The Graduate Practitioner Competencies are a proactive approach to shape the identity of the early childhood workforce and strengthen the professional practice aspect of the Early Childhood Studies degree.
 Graduate-level practice makes the distinction between level 3 and 6 practices explicit for practitioners and employers.